sandiegojs/vanilla-browser-docs/docs/dom.md

 If you want to learn more about validations that are available for inputs, [MDN has a great article covering the details][mdn-validations].

-## The DOM
+# The DOM

 The Document Object Model(DOM) is how we are able to interact with our page via JavaScript.
 The DOM is a representation of what is on the page, including the elements and styles.

 > The Document Object Model (DOM) is a programming interface for HTML, XML and SVG documents.
 It provides a structured representation of the document (a tree) and it defines a way that the structure can be accessed from programs so that they can change the document structure, style and content.
 The DOM provides a representation of the document as a structured group of nodes and objects that have properties and methods.
 Nodes can also have event handlers attached to them, and once that event is triggered the event handlers get executed.
-Essentially, it connects web pages to scripts or programming languages. -[MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)
+Essentially, it connects web pages to scripts or programming languages. -[MDN][mdn-dom]

 One of the trickest things about the DOM is that it's up to the browser vendor to implement it and therefore every implementation is a little different.
 This is why we get browser compatability issues.